wkande/notes/docs/APIs/tags.md

 ## What are Tags?

-**Tags** are attached to notes to aid in searching.
+**Tags** are embedded in notes to aid in searching.
 A note can have one or many tags.
 Tags are stored in the note as a string of words.

 ```json
 {